Guolo/AnimeUnityDownloader_Dockerized/README.md

 ```
 docker compose up -d
 ```
+The image is built for multiple architectures — Docker will automatically pull the correct version for your system (amd64 or arm64).
 # Access the App

 Once the container is running, you can access the interface at: